340 Royal Poinciana Way, Suite M309

 340 Royal Poinciana Way, Suite M333

-Adding Palm Beach to Pace Gallery’s collection of eight global locations provides locals the opportunity to see two internationally celebrated photographers.
-In October, Richard Learoyd explores the limits of photographic expression using the antiquarian process “camera obscura” (direct positive images without film negatives or digital technology) while Michal Rovner, known for her multimedia approach, will have five new works on show in November.
+Adding Palm Beach to Pace Gallery’s collection of eight global locations provides locals the opportunity to see two internationally celebrated artists working across photography and other mediums.
+In October, Richard Learoyd explores the limits of photographic expression using the antiquarian process “camera obscura” (direct positive images without film negatives or digital technology) while Michal Rovner, known for her multimedia approach, will have six new works on show in December.

 PAUL FISHER GALLERY